maxsokolov/TableKit/README.md

 ## Features

-- [x] Powerfull type-safe system based on generics
+- [x] Type-safe cells based on generics
+- [x] The easiest way to map your models or view models to cells
 - [x] Chainable cell actions
 - [x] Support cells created from code, xib, or storyboard
 - [x] Automatic xib/classes registration
 - [x] No need to subclass
+- [x] Correctly handles autolayout cells with multiline labels
 - [x] Extensibility
 - [x] Tests